Training Day (The Office): Reviews

 "Training Day" received mixed reviews from television critics.
 IGN writer Cindy White wrote that Deangelo was not given a proper introduction and that he was not distinguished from Michael's character.
 She also went on to criticize Jim, Pam and Dwight's reaction to Deangelo as the new manager, particular that of Jim and Pam, writing that "it's becoming painfully obvious that the longtime writers don't know what to do with them anymore".
 However, she concluded that the episode continued the seventh season's improvement over the sixth, and that it showed potential for future episodes of the season.
 She ultimately gave the episode a 7.5 out of 10 rating, denoting a "good" episode.
 The A.V.
 Club reviewer Myles McNutt praised Michael's reactions to the office easily ignoring him for Deangelo, calling the final shot of him walking into his office alone "quite effective", and that Dwight's reaction to not being suggested to be Michael's replacement made it more "meaningful".
 Despite this, he continued by saying that the series was not "sophisticated" enough to use this plotline effectively and criticized the writing for the cast, which made them look "stupid" for "cheap humor" and a "enormously shallow laughter".
 He ultimately gave the episode a "C+".
 Alan Sepinwall, a columnist for HitFix, complimented the chemistry between Ferrell and Carell, but criticized the storyline which eventually came down to Michael "being petulant about not being the center of attention every minute of every day", negatively comparing it to "Viewing Party".
 Despite this, he noted that Ferrell's presence did involve several funny moments.

 Bonnie Stiernberg, for Paste, was more positive, writing that she preferred the use of comedy, following the emotional episode, "Garage Sale".
 She ultimately gave it an 8.7 out of 10.
 Will Ferrell's performance was especially noted by critics.
 McNutt complimented Ferrell's "nuanced" performance, but called his character "uninteresting".
 Stiernberg praised his dynamic with Carell, comparing it to their previous roles in Anchorman.
-His later appearances in the series also received similar mixed reviews For instance, McNutt called Ferrell's scenes a "momentum killer" in "Goodbye, Michael", whereas Rob Sheffield of Rolling Stone called his performance in the same episode "pure magic".
+His later appearances in the series also received mixed reviews.
+For instance, McNutt called Ferrell's scenes a "momentum killer" in "Goodbye, Michael", whereas Rob Sheffield of Rolling Stone called his performance in the same episode "pure magic".